 - Year of construction – 1585 to 1604

 - Built by – Guru Arjan

 Harmandir Sahib which is popularly known as Golden Temple is located in Amritsar, Punjab state, India.
-This temple is among the holiest Sikh shrines across whole world.
+This temple is among the holiest Sikh shrines across the whole world.
 The construction of the temple was started in 1585 and completed in 1604 by fifth Sikh Guru – Guru Arjan.
-The present structure in the form of gurudwara was built by Jassa Singh Ahluwalia in 1764.
+The present structure in the form of Gurudwara was built by Jassa Singh Ahluwalia in 1764.
 It was Maharaja Ranjit Singh who got the outer walls and roof covered by gold to which the acronym Golden Temple started.
 The devotees took bath in the holy water of reservoir surrounding the temple which is fed by river ravi.
 As contrary to the other Sikh shrines, there are total four entrances to the temple.
 There are three pious trees in the vicinity of temple each representing important milestones of Sikh culture.

 - Year of construction – 1626 to 1656

 Gol Gumbaz is basically a tomb of Mohammad Adil Shah and his two wives.
 This gumbaz is located in Bijapur of Karnataka.
 The structure is a huge dome which is second largest of its kind of medieval world (first one is Hagia Sofia of byzantine empire, presently in Turkey).
 This was constructed Adil Shah when he was alive by the architect Yaqut of Dabul.
 The structure consists of four minarets on each corners of a central dome standing on a cubical base.
 The sides of the base are 47.5 meter in length and the dia of the dome is 44 meter.
 The minarets are seven storied and octagonal from inside carrying staircase up to the upper dome structure.
 The most interesting part of this dome is whispering gallery where even a slightest sound can be heard at other side due its acoustic design.